Evaluating LLMs with labeled data¶

 2 | The Dark Knight | Action, Crime, Drama | When the menace known as the Joker wreaks havoc and chaos on the people of Gotham, Batman must accept one of the greatest psychological and physical tests of his ability to fight injustice. |

-As you may notice, each movie already has a annoated label, and in some cases, there may be more than one label for each movie.
-For the purpose of this notebook, we will ask the LLM to identify just one genre.
-If the predicted genre matches at least one of the genres listed in the dataset’s genre column (our ground truth), we will consider the prediction to be correct.
-By using some ground truth annotated data, we can calculate the accuracy and measure how well the LLM performed.
+As you may notice, each movie already has an annotated label, and in some cases, there may be more than one label for each movie.
+We will ask the LLM to identify just one genre for this notebook.
+We will consider the prediction correct if the predicted genre matches at least one of the genres listed in the dataset’s genre column (our ground truth).
+Using ground truth annotated data, we can calculate the accuracy and measure how well the LLM performed.

-With LLMs it is really important to write a good prompt, including the system prompt.
-Below you can see our example instruction for the LLM.
-This is something you should experiment with and see how it changes the performance!
+With LLMs, it is really important to write a good prompt, including the system prompt.
+Below, you can see our example instructions for the LLM.
+You should experiment with this and see how it changes performance!

 SYSTEM_PROMPT = '''